WenyiY/UCI-SWE262-StopWords_in_Different_Way/README.md

 When you run the program:
 1. It will ask: `Please enter the file name you want to count the word frequency:`
-2. Type: `pride-and-prejudice.txt` (or `../pride-and-prejudice.txt` if files are in root)
+2. Type: `pride-and-prejudice.txt`
-3. The program will display all words and their frequencies
+3. The program will display the top 25 words and their frequencies

 ## File Paths

 The program runs from the `week1/` directory, so:
 - Files in `week1/` can be accessed directly: `filename.txt`
-- Files in the root directory need `../` prefix: `../filename.txt`
+- Files in the root directory need `../` prefix: `../filename.txt` (It is default setted for both txt)

 ## Requirements